AshHipgrave/Playground/README.md

 *PlaygroundGameApp* - Place to throw code currently being prototyped (hopefully) without having to worry about the underlying platform/graphics API etc.

-*Utils/MathLib_UnitTests* - Unit testing library for MathLib to ensure the library works correctly and isn't caclulating anything.
+*Utils/MathLib_UnitTests* - Unit testing library for MathLib to ensure the library works correctly and isn't caclulating anything incorrectly.

+Still very much a work in progress.